What Bootstrapping does

 If ./stageN/bin/rustc

-usually means something is quite wrong -- or you're trying to compile e.g.
+means something is quite wrong -- such as you're trying to compile rustc

-or something that depends on environment variables.
-In
+or something which depends on environment variables.
+In the unlikely case

 to your x